2 Easy Plugins to Create a WooCommerce Hidden Store

 If you like, you can customise the text that appears above the password entry form for your WooCommerce hidden store.
 You can also change the text on the ‘Submit’ button.
 You can do all this on WooCommerce > Settings > Private Store.

 Make any changes and then check the WooCommerce login page that you selected in step 1.6 (above) to ensure it looks ok.

 You can also add text and other content above and below the password entry form, directly onto the WooCommerce login page.

 3. Link to the store login page (optional)

-You can link to your store login page in the usual way for adding a link in WordPress.
+You can link to the store login page in the usual way for adding a link in WordPress.

 4. Add additional store login forms (optional)

-In step 1.6 (above), you selected a page to be used as your main store login page.
-You can also add extra login forms anywhere else on your public site – for example on another page or sidebar widget.
+You can also add login forms anywhere else on your public site – for example on another page or sidebar widget.
 In this screenshot, I’ve added a login form to a text widget in the right hand column.

 To do this, add the shortcode

 [store_login] to any page, post or text widget.
 (Or if you’re a developer, you can add it elsewhere such as in the header or a popup login form.)
 This will insert a login form and the text that you added to the settings page in step 2.